This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Do not strain.
 Do not lift heavy objects, stand for long periods of time, or strain to have a bowel movement.
 Prevent constipation by drinking plenty of liquids and eating foods high in fiber.
 Ask how much liquid to drink every day.
 High-fiber foods include fresh fruits, vegetables, and whole grains.

-- Maintain a healthy weight: Ask your healthcare provider if you need to lose weight and how much you need to lose.
-Weighing too much can put pressure on the tissues and muscles of your uterus and make your symptoms worse.
-Ask him to help you with a weight loss program.
+- Maintain a healthy weight.
+Ask your healthcare provider if you need to lose weight and how much you need to lose.
+Extra weight can put pressure on the tissues and muscles of your uterus and make your symptoms worse.
+Ask your healthcare provider to help you create a weight loss plan.